Get instant quote

 Tool geometry constraints

-Most CNC cutting tools are cylindrical with a limited cutting depth.
-As a result, sharp internal corners are difficult to machine—you’ll often need to design with internal radii that match the tool’s diameter.
-This geometric limitation can impact feature resolution and part detail.
+Most cutting tools are cylindrical with limited cutting depth.
+Sharp internal corners are difficult to machine, so designs typically include internal radii that match the tool diameter.
+This constraint can affect feature resolution and detail.

 Machine accessibility